-Serious skin reactions have been reported in association with Boots Ibuprofen Long Lasting 200 mg Capsules treatment.
+Serious skin reactions have been reported in association with this medicine treatment.
 You should stop taking this medicine and seek medical attention immediately, if you develop any skin rash, lesions of the mucous membranes, blisters or other sings of allergy since this can be the first sings of a very serious skin reaction.
 See section 4.

 Talk to your pharmacist or doctor:

 - If you have asthma, a history of asthma or other allergic disease, stomach or bowel problems